FueledByRage/IOT-Devices-Manager/readme.md

 `yarn run start`

+> **_NOTE_** To run the simulator a second time it's better to update the id's of devices that gotta be excluded or import the database json to once again, in order to keep the exclude device simulation working well

 Run the simulator to see the comunication between it and the core.
 It's possible to comment a simulation function call to stop the simulation, commenting the excludeDevice() will stop exclusion of devices for example.
 By default only the updateDevice() is not commented.